On the trace fields of hyperbolic Dehn fillings: Preliminaries

 \subsection{Mahler measure and Lehmer's conjecture}

 The Mahler measure $\mathscr{M}(f)$ and length $\mathscr{L}(f)$ of an integer polynomial

 are defined by

 respectively.
-Then the following properties are standard \cite{Mahler}: \begin{enumerate} \item $\mathscr{M}(f_1f_2)=\mathscr{M}(f_1)\mathscr{M}(f_2)$ \item $\mathscr{M}(f)\leq \mathscr{L}(f)$ \end{enumerate} where $f_1$ and $f_2$ are two integer polynomials.
-One of the oldest unsolved problems in number theory is the following conjecture proposed by D. Lehmer in 1930s: \begin{conjecture}[D. Lehmer] There exists a constant $c>1$ such that the Mahler measure of any non-cyclotomic irreducible integer polynomial $f$ satisfies
+Then the following properties are standard \cite{Mahler}: \begin{enumerate} \item $\mathscr{M}(f_1f_2)=\mathscr{M}(f_1)\mathscr{M}(f_2)$ \item $\mathscr{M}(f)\leq \mathscr{L}(f)$ \end{enumerate} where $f_1, f_2\in\BZ[x]$.
+One of the renowned unsolved problems in number theory is the following conjecture proposed by D. Lehmer in 1930s: \begin{conjecture}[D. Lehmer] The Mahler measure of any non-cyclotomic irreducible integer polynomial $f$ satisfies